skip to Main Content

 How many outlets (or vents) you will need depend on your house size and design.
 Some large rooms will require more than one outlet.

-Do you currently have a Gas Ducted Heating and want to know if you can convert it to Ducted Reverse Cycle Air Conditioning?
+Do you currently have a Gas Ducted Heater but want to change over to an electric system?

-Option 2 – Convert your Gas Ducted Heater to Electric
+Convert your Gas Ducted Heater to Electric

 Do you currently have both a Brivis Gas Ducted Heater and Brivis Add On Cooler?